 - 4 pounds trimmed beef chuck, cut into 2-inch cubes, patted dry with paper towels

-- 2 large, peeled carrots, 1 chopped, 1 cut into 2-inch chunks
+- 2 large carrots, peeled -- 1 chopped, the other cut into 2-inch chunks

 - 4-5 garlic cloves, chopped